Azure/bicep-registry-modules/avm/res/kusto/cluster/README.md

 | [`trustedExternalTenants`](#parameter-trustedexternaltenants) | array | The external tenants trusted by the Kusto Cluster. |
 | [`virtualClusterGraduationProperties`](#parameter-virtualclustergraduationproperties) | securestring | The virtual cluster graduation properties of the Kusto Cluster. |
 | [`virtualNetworkConfiguration`](#parameter-virtualnetworkconfiguration) | object | The virtual network configuration of the Kusto Cluster. |

-### Parameter: `name`

-The name of the Kusto cluster.
-Must be unique within Azure

-- Required: Yes
-- Type: string

 ### Parameter: `sku`